YinJC/uk-tex-faq/FAQ-struttab.md

----
-layout: page
-title: Spacing lines in tables
+# Spacing lines in tables
----

 (La)TeX mechanisms for maintaining the space between lines (the ''_leading_'') rely on TeX's paragraph builder, which compares